What is 3D printing?

 What is FDM 3D printing?

+To the question 'What is 3D printing?" there is not one absolute answer.
 The way in which 3D printing has developed in recent years is nothing short of astounding with a wide range of 3D printing technologies available.

 The most common is the Fused Deposition Modelling, also known as FDM.
 This is a technology that has been patented by Stratasys and it is a technology that enables the creation of prototypes in a very short timeframe.
 This technology is also known as Fused Filament Fabrication or FFF.
 All Tractus3D industrial printers make use of this technology.
 Many different industries choose to use FDM 3D printing including the automotive industry and a wide range of consumer goods manufacturers.
 They use FDM because it helps to aid their product development, their prototyping and their manufacturing process.